 (Return to Authors)

-Karl Andrus recently returned to his hometown of Hamilton after attending Brock University majoring in History.
+Karl Andrus has returned to his hometown of Hamilton after attending Brock University majoring in History.
 He is a proud son of journalist and local activist the late Kate Andrus.
-He lives in Stinson, loves the vibrant and growing city, is Co-Chair of the Stinson Community Association and is active in many local groups and initiatives.
+He lives in Stinson, loves the vibrant and growing city, is former Co-Chair of the Stinson Community Association, VP and of Community atthe Hamilton Community Benefits Network and is active in many local groups and initiatives.

 It Takes a Village to Raise a Garden - This year is only the beginning of what might become another urban farm within the Hamilton landscape.
 Published June 26, 2017 in Commentary